vdoukadoukopoulou/catalog.allthingsinvisible/README.md

-# a detailed catalogue of all things invisible
+# a catalog of all things invisible

 sreennings at https://vdoukadoukopoulou.github.io/detail_catalog/